 CNG creates mobility

 Volkswagen has been on the market since 2002 with CNG models.
 The current offering of the Volkswagen Group brands includes a diverse vehicle portfolio in numerous segments.
-It ranges from the VW eco up !, ŠKODA CITIGO G-TEC and SEAT Mii Ecofuel models for outstandingly economical urban mobility to the premium cars of the Audi brand and also includes state-of-the-art and efficient natural gas vehicles from the subsidiary Volkswagen Truck & Bus. which includes, among others, the brands MAN and Scania.
-The Volkswagen Group underscores its commitment to expanding CNG mobility by developing new, ultra-low-emission and fuel-efficient natural gas engines, as well as continually expanding its brands’ vehicle program, adding further attractive CNG models such as the Audi A5 Sportback g-tron and the VW Polo TGI BlueMotion.
+It ranges from economical urban mobility to premium models and also includes state-of-the-art and efficient natural gas vehicles from the subsidiary TRATON GROUP.
+The Volkswagen Group underscores its commitment to expanding CNG mobility by developing new, ultra-low-emission and fuel-efficient natural gas engines, as well as continually expanding its brands’ vehicle program, adding further attractive CNG models.

 For the Volkswagen Group, the expansion of CNG mobility is an important building block of its realignment of the drive portfolio decided in the context of the “TOGETHER – Strategy 2025” future program.
 The communal character is also reflected in the Volkswagen Group’s concerted offensive with gas network operators and operators of CNG filling stations.
-With an attractive range of vehicles and a comprehensive as well as high-performance infrastructure, Volkswagen and its industrial partners are creating ideal conditions to make an immediate and simultaneously sustainable contribution to reducing emissions in road traffic with the expansion of CNG mobility.
+With an attractive range of vehicles and a comprehensive as well as high-performance infrastructure, Volkswagen and its industrial partners are creating ideal conditions to make an immediate and simultaneously sustainable contribution to reducing emissions.